LAW OF THE GAME SEPAKTAKRAW (3vs3)

-Third Yellow Card received after suspension for the first two Yellow Cards in the tournament by the same player.
+Third Yellow Card received after suspension for the first two Yellow Cards in the tournament.

-• A Fine of US$100 (One Hundred Dollars is to be paid by the club or any other body the player represent in the match
+• A fine of US$100 (One Hundred Dollars) to be paid by the club, association or federation which the player represented.

 Fourth Yellow Card

-Yellow card received after two match's suspension for the earlier Third Yellow Card in the same tournament by the same player.
+Yellow card received after two-match suspension for the earlier Third Yellow Card in the same tournament.

-Two Yellow Cards received by the same player within the same match.
+Two (2) Yellow Cards received within the same match

-• A Fine of US$100 (One Hundred Dollars is to be paid by the club or any other body the player represent in the match.
+• A Fine of US$100 (One Hundred Dollars) to be paid by the club, association or federation which the player represented.

-• A Red Card will be given for a third disciplinary offence committed in any other matches in the tournament.
+• A Red Card shall be given for a third offence committed in any other matches in the tournament.

-17.1 Disciplinary action will be taken against Team Officials or his/her team for any misconduct or disturbances committed by the official or team during a tournament whether in or outside the court.
+17.1 Disciplinary action shall be taken against any Team Official and/or members of his team for any act of misconduct committed during a tournament whether inside or outside the court.

-17.2 Any team official who commits misconduct or disturbances will be immediately escorted out from the arena by the tournament officials and the Official Referee and will also be immediately suspended from being a team official, until a Disciplinary Committee is convened and a decision has been reached on the matter.
+17.2 Any Team Official who misbehaves or creates disturbances shall be immediately escorted out of the arena by the Tournament Officials and the Official Referee, and will also be immediately suspended from his appointment being a Team Official until a Disciplinary Committee makes the decision.